CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 Full code: Automation-PullRequest.yml

-When opening a PR, it will automatically append the author information at the end of the description, and the Slack message will correctly tag the author:
+When opening a PR, the author information will be automatically added to the description, and the Slack message will correctly tag the author:

-Question 5.
-GitHub sends too many notification emails, which is very disruptive:
+Issue 5.
+GitHub sends too many notification emails, which is very annoying:

-After setting up GitHub Repo notifications and Slack, you can go to your GitHub personal settings to turn off email notifications:
+After setting up notifications for both GitHub Repo and Slack, all notifications will be received in Slack.
+You can go to your GitHub personal settings to turn off email notifications:

 Others

-Actions currently do not have a directory structure, but you can pin (Pin) five Actions on the Actions page; you can also use Disable to pause a specific Action.
+Actions currently do not have a directory structure, but you can pin up to five Actions on the Actions page.
+You can also disable an Action to pause it.

-You can check GitHub Actions usage and execution performance in Insights:
+You can view GitHub Actions usage and performance in Insights:

 Reuse Workflow Supplement